extremdrone/Shuttle/README.md

 ## Shuttle Tools 🔨

 Due to the complexity of Shuttle.
 There are multiple NPM Modules that make Shuttle a complete solution.
-All of them are Open Source and licenced under MIT license.
+Some of them are Open Source and licenced under MIT license.
 Some of the tools are:

 ### Open Source 😊
 [Shuttle-Pollock](https://github.com/AppShuttleInc/Shuttle-Pollock) - Handle Canvas, Drag & Drop, UI Rendering <br/>